xy124/xy124.github.io/_posts/2023-04-18-latex-continuous-building.md

 ---
 layout: short_post
-title: latex continuous building
+title: LaTeX continuous building
-description: "latex continuous building"
+description: "LaTeX continuous building"
 category:
 tags: latex
 ---
-Working on latex documents while continuously rebuilding in the background on changes and displaying can be done using `latexmk`:
+Working on LaTeX documents while continuously rebuilding in the background on changes and displaying can be done using `latexmk`:

 ```bash